Vsimpro/d2/README.md

 # DiscordDispenser
 > Self-hostable Discord bot to help with Hacking

-D2 is a Discord bot, that lets you do enumeration on target web domains from the comfort of your Discord server.
+D2 is a Discord bot that lets you do enumeration on target web domains from the comfort of your Discord server.
 Build up the Docker container, give it a bot token & a webhook, and enjoy!

 ## Description:
 `DiscordDispenser` -- D2 for short -- is meant to be used as a tool to help with Bug Bounty Hunting & Penetration testing.
 Users can issue commands via Discord, and the bot returns the output logs directly within the chat of your choosing.
 This setup provides a remote way to control and monitor a security testing process.